US finalizes $35.5 billion in tariff refunds for importers as of May 11

 business tariffs trade policy

-According to a Tuesday court filing, the agency had processed $35.46 billion in refunds, including interest, as of May 11.
-These funds are being issued to importers who successfully filed for refunds after the court knocked down the tariffs imposed last year.
+According to a Tuesday court filing, the U.S. customs agency had processed $35.46 billion in refunds, including interest, as of May 11.
+These funds are being issued to importers who successfully filed for refunds after the president's signature economic policy was found unlawful.

 Companies are starting to get refunds from Trump’s tariffs even with prices remaining high